Disease Guide ·Ear Hematoma ·2026

 Ear Hematoma in Dogs - symptoms, vet costs & insurance

-Ear hematomas form when blood pools in the ear flap — surgical repair costs $300-$1,500.
-They're caused by head shaking or ear scratching, usually from an underlying ear infection or allergy.
-The ear flap swells up like a pillow and is uncomfortable for the dog.
-Without treatment, the ear can heal with permanent scarring and a crumpled "cauliflower ear" appearance.
+Ear hematomas form when blood pools in the ear flap - surgical repair costs $300-$1,500.
+They're caused by head shaking or ear scratching from underlying ear infections or allergies.
+Without treatment, permanent scarring and crumpled "cauliflower ear" results.

 Ear Hematoma - vet costs and insurance